srl-labs/containerlab/docs/manual/network.md

 !!!note
     1. If user-defined IP addresses are needed, they must be provided for all containers attached to a given network to avoid address collision.
     2. IPv4/6 addresses set on a node level must be from the management network range.
+    3. IPv6 addresses are truncated by Docker[^1], therefore do not use bytes 5 through 8 of the IPv6 network range.

 #### MTU